sumanbdev/ExpressedRealms/documentation/fedoraSetup.md

 #### Docker Compose: bind: address already in use
 This can happen if you have cypress open, and you try start / stop the docker compose, specifically the vue docker.
 All you need to do is close cypress and you should be good to go.

+#### Firefox not Loading Page

+You will need to manually open up the api url [Swagger](https://localhost:5001/swagger) and accept the certificate there.